maximumberlin76-gif/EDS-EDC-Full-Endogenous-Dynamic-Stability-and-Endogenous-Dynamic-Criticality-in-Open-Nonlinear-Dynam/APPENDIX_DYNAMICS.md

 where:

-- C(t) — structural regeneration, retained structural continuity, and restorative structural capacity;
+- C(t) — general endogenous structural coherence in the reduced critical regime;
 - r(t) — endogenous operational control parameter;

-- P(t) — structural dissipation pressure, treated here as constant or slowly varying;
+- P(t) — destabilizing structural pressure, treated here as constant or slowly varying;
 - μ — operational coupling coefficient.

----
+This equation does not redefine C(t) as structural regeneration.

+C(t) remains the coherence variable.

+Operational interpretation:

+- endogenous structural coherence evolves under the influence of the control parameter r(t);
+- nonlinear saturation is represented by −C³;
+- destabilizing pressure enters through the endogenous drift equation for r(t);
+- the system approaches the EDC critical regime when C(t) approaches P(t).

 ## 2. Equilibrium Point